 Hey there!
 Thanks for stopping by!
-I’m Ai Elias, the creator of this modlist or, what some would call, guide.
-When I started this project last year, my goal was simple: to create the BEST compilation of mods that anyone, regardless of their skill level, could benefit from.
-I wanted to create one curated list of all the best mods that have ever and will ever exist in Skyrim’s long life span along with my step-by-step installation directions and recommendations for a stable load order.
-To that extent, I am confident I’m succeeding.
+I’m Ai Elias, the creator of this modlist.
+When I started this project in 2019, my goal was simple: to create the BEST compilation of mods that anyone, regardless of their skill level, could benefit from.
+I wanted to create one curated list of all the best mods that have ever and will ever exist in Skyrim’s long life span, along with my step-by-step installation directions and recommendations for a stable load order.
+In that time, Skyrim modding has changed to allow for automated modlist installations through the use of a simple tool called Wabbjack.
+This amazing tool allows BMS to be utilized by more people, more easily.
+Allowing everyone, novice or pro, to instantly benefit from the hundreds of hours I have spent compiling and patching this list.
 Regardless of which other modlist or guide you were considering, rest assured that you have stumbled on the right one!
 Because this list in constant development, let me first direct you to our Discord server on the right.
 If you have any questions or concerns, do not hesitate to stop by!

 Skyrim SE 1.5.97